Personal Injury

 Car Accidents

-Investigating the car accident and gathering evidence to build your case: police report, witness statements, dashcam footage, medical records, etc.
+Investigating the car accident and gathering evidence to build the case: police report, witness statements, dashcam footage, medical records, etc.

 Filing a police report if it wasn’t already filed

-Preparing your case strategically for trial if needed
+Preparing the case strategically for trial if needed

 What Car Accidents We Handle